jonathangomz/notion_api/example/example.md

 # Initialization
 ## Full instance
-You only have to create a new instance of the `NotionClient` class and all the API requests will be available as class methods.
+You only have to create a new instance of the `NotionClient` class and all the API requests will be available as class properties methods.
 ```dart
 NotionClient notion = NotionClient(token: 'YOUR SECRET TOKEN FROM INTEGRATIONS PAGE');
 ```